 State Requirements for Tax Clearance

 Like many other filing processes, obtaining a Tax Clearance Certificate varies from state to state.
-In Colorado, for example, tax clearance can be done relatively quickly online with same-day filing confirmation.
+In Colorado, for example, a tax clearance can be completed relatively quickly online with same-day filing confirmation.
 In other states, it is a two-step process that starts with submitting an Application for Tax Clearance with the Department of Revenue.
 The second step can include waiting up to two years for the Tax Clearance Certificate to be issued before you can actually file a Certificate of Dissolution or Withdrawal with the Secretary of State.

 States Where Tax Clearance Can Take More Than One Month

 Below is an overview of the states where obtaining tax clearance in advance of filing the dissolution or withdrawal may take longer than one month, and in some cases over a year.

 |State||Tax Clearance Process||Turnaround Time to Obtain Tax Clearance|

 |Arizona||Tax Clearance Application submitted to Arizona Department of Revenue, concurrent with Application for Withdrawal.||5 to 6 months.|

 |Louisiana||Tax Clearance Certificate, issued from the Collector of Revenue and the Administrator of the Division of Employment Security of the Department of Labor, certifying that all fees, charges, taxes, unemployment compensation and distributions and interest have been paid.
 Once submitted, check every 2 months for clearance.||Up to 2 years.|

 |New Hampshire||Tax Clearance Application submitted to New Hampshire Department of Revenue.||Within 2 months.|